OpenDSA/OpenDSA/RST/en/PointersJava/BasicPointers.rst

 An assignment operation with a ``null`` reference copies the ``null`` value from one reference to another.

-Memory drawings are the key to thinking about reference code.
+Memory drawings are key to thinking about reference code.
 When you are looking at code, think about how it will use memory at run time, then make a quick drawing to work out your ideas.
 This tutorial uses a lot of drawings to show how references work.
 You should too.